RV Cell Signal Booster

 Unfortunately, glamping advertisements and articles often leave out one thing: RVs.
 Fifth wheels and RVs are absolutely perfect for glamping.
 And in one obvious way, they're better than all those other accommodations.
 Mobility.
 But in order for an RV to transform into a glamp-mobile, it needs one important ingredient.

-A cell phone signal booster.
+An RV cell signal booster.

 How A Cell Phone Signal Booster Gives You Internet In Your RV